Sulxy/Joshs-Portfolio/README.md

 For more information about the license, click [here](https://opensource.org/licenses/MIT).

 ## Contributing
-Please see the Github documentation on this topic.
+Please see the [Github Documents](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) regarding this topic.

 ## Tests
 There are no tests written for this application.